wzzll123/InstabilityZoo/README.md

 wget https://huggingface.co/zzwen/InstabilityZoo/resolve/main/metadata/ckpt_1.json
 ```

-Then run the following command to resume training from a checkpoint.
-The output log and optimizer state will be saved in the out_dir directory.
+Then, run the following command to resume training from a checkpoint.
+The output log and optimizer state will be saved in the specified out_dir.
+Be sure to specify the number of GPUs with --nproc; currently, our program only supports single-machine setups.
 ```
 python reproduce_main.py \
   --checkpoint checkpoints/ckpt_1.pt \